JanLangeDK/enterprise-brain/README.md

 Markdown in, one memory out: **Qdrant** for meaning, **Neo4j** for structure, a Microsoft Agent Framework agent on **OpenAI** that can use either, and a Gradio UI on top.

+## The idea

+A customer’s knowledge rarely lives in one place.
+It is spread across CRM records, SAP equipment data, contracts, email, files, and the observations a colleague brings back from a site visit.
+Each source may be accurate on its own, but the useful answer is usually the connection between
+them: *this customer, at this site, has this asset, this problem, under this contract*.

+The Enterprise Brain turns those disconnected inputs into one queryable memory.
+It keeps the meaning of each passage, links the entities and relationships it mentions, and preserves the source evidence behind every connection.
+A question about an account can therefore combine semantic search with graph traversal and return an answer that is both useful and traceable.

+The document is no longer the destination.
+It is one possible view of the knowledge: the same memory can produce a briefing, a dashboard, a slide, or an agent answer.
+This repository is a small GraphRAG prototype of that idea, using markdown files as stand-ins for CRM, SAP, contract, and field-note sources.

 ```
 data/raw/*.md
       │